ShravanLambat/Python-assignment-/README.md

 # Python-assignment-
-This repository contains basic Python assignment codes, covering fundamental topics such as variables, loops, conditionals
+This repository contains basic Python assignment codes, covering fundamental topics such as variables, loops and conditionals